United Church of Christ: History

 The United Church of Christ was formed when three Protestant churches, the Evangelical and Reformed Church, the General Council of the Congregational Christian Churches and the Afro-Christian Convention united on June 25, 1957.
 The vote on the resolution had no dissenting votes from the delegates gathered.
 This union adopted an earlier general statement of unity between the two denominations, the 1943 "Basis of Union".
 At the time, the UCC claimed about two million members.

 On January 23, 1959, 30 theologians, pastors, and laymen finished writing the UCC's Statement of Faith.
-The Statement of Faith was written with the intention of including the essential principles while being "broad enough for persons of varying points of view".
-It affirms belief in the divinity of Christ and in the Trinitarian concept of God, but it does not explicitly mention the virgin birth of Jesus.

 The UCC adopted its constitution and by-laws on July 4, 1961.
 The Constitution gives autonomy to local churches, and it provides for a representative-type of governance of regional and national church organizations.
-Prior to the vote, 3,669 out of 4,036 Congregational churches voted to accept it.
-There were 367 Congregational Christian churches that decided to stay out.
+Prior to the vote, 3,669 of 4,036 Congregational churches voted to accept it.
+There were 367 Congregational Christian churches or about 9% that decided to stay out.
 Some of those churches challenged it in court, saying that it was contrary to traditional Congregational principles.
 Their court challenges were unsuccessful.
 The vote to adopt the Constitution and by-laws was unanimous among the delegates that met in Philadelphia on July 4, 1961.

 The Afro-Christian Convention was a long-ignored "Fifth Stream" that had been neglected voice or visibility, resulting in an official apology from the denomination at the 2023 General Synod in Indianapolis, Indiana.

 Beliefs

-There is no UCC hierarchy or body that can impose any doctrine or worship format onto the individual congregations within the UCC.
-While individual congregations are supposed to hold guidance from the general synod "in the highest regard", the UCC's constitution requires that the "autonomy of the Local Church is inherent and modifiable only by its own action".
+There is no UCC hierarchy or body that can impose any doctrine or form of worship onto the individual congregations within the UCC.
+While individual congregations are supposed to hold guidance from the General Synod "in the highest regard", the UCC's constitution requires that the "autonomy of the Local Church is inherent and modifiable only by its own action".